Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Semi-parametric Cram er--Rao bound

 for $t\in[0,1]$.
 At $\eps=0$ the observation $d\bar Y(t)$ reduces to

-Here $\bar W$ and $\bar B$ are Brownian motions obtained from $W$ and $B$, respectively, via rotation and time shift, as defined in \eqref{EqWBbar} below. \end{lem}
+Here $\bar W$ and $\bar B$ are Brownian motions obtained from $W$ and $B$, respectively, via rotation and time shift. \end{lem}

-If we may forget in \eqref{EqCentral} the first term, which is a drift term with respect to the martingale part $\bar\Lambda \bar B(t)$, then the central observation is indeed a constant volatility model in white noise.
-The lemma is proved in Appendix \ref{AppD1}.
+If we may forget in \eqref{EqCentral} the first term, which is a drift term with respect to the martingale part $\bar\Lambda\bar B(t)$, then the central observation is indeed a constant volatility model in white noise.